AlgarDude/class_configs/README.md

 Some of them have custom gem setups, and some of them are very close to their current default counterparts (as they were either a base for editing or I've PRed some of my changes).
 If you aren't comfortable editing some gem setups or commenting/uncommenting some entries, consider sticking to the targeted revamp testing.
-I've put particular work into SHD, PLD and ~~BRD~~ (accepted as the new default), and I've done a number on a healing DRU and SHM as well.

 Some spells and abilities are configured by the user in the main RGMercs module and may differ slightly from my own.
 Things like heal percentages, etc, may make these play for me and you slightly differently.